devleaks/emitpy-docs/docs/emitpy/Directory/Identity.md

-An Identity is the base class for named entity in the emitpy application.
+An Identity is the base class for named entity in the Emitpy application.
 It contains the following mandatory attributes:

 - A Organisation Identifier `orgId`